aheidt/dtw-app/README.md

 Load the following 3 files:
 - audio file you want to align the midi
 - audio file that you generated from the midi
-- midi file
+- midi file (with 1 track only & 120 BPM 4/4)

-Note: Instead of .mp3 you can also use .wav files.</br>
+Note 1: Instead of .mp3 you can also use .wav files.</br>
+Note 2: If your midi file has more tracks, delete the remaining tracks or merge them to a single track with another software, e.g. using MidiEditor (available for free: https://www.midieditor.org/).</br>
+Note 3: If your midi has a different tempo than 120 BPM 4/4, then:
+1) open the dtw-app and import the original audio and the midi
+2) adjust the length of the midi so that it matches the original audio
+3) export the midi
+4) restart the dtw-app
+5) import the originial audio, the new midi and the new audio generated from the new midi.

 When loading the audio files, the chroma features are computed simultaneously.</br>
 The computation may take a minute depending on the length of the song and will freeze the app during that time.